The 28 Different Types of Sleeves: A Complete Guide

 Off-shoulder Sleeve

-Please note that, by off-shoulder sleeve, we generally mean a two side off-shoulder sleeve.
+Please note that by off-shoulder sleeve, we generally mean a two-sided off-shoulder sleeve.
 As described before, here we have a horizontal line that runs across the front of the shoulder, just below the neckline.
-So, for two side off shoulder sleeve, as the name suggests, both of the shoulders are cut off.
-But one side off shoulder sleeves are also popular.
-The below video is a step by step guide to cut and sew an off shoulder sleeve dress.
+So, for two sides of the shoulder sleeve, as the name suggests, both of the shoulders are cut off.
+But one-side off-shoulder sleeves are also popular.
+The video below is a step-by-step guide to cutting and sewing an off-shoulder sleeve dress.

 Cold-shoulder Sleeve